Exploiting Trust and Friendship

 The fraudster may also use the tools the web offers to set up face-to-face meetings with an individual or a group of people.
 The fraudster knows that getting face time with people could enhance their chances of selling the investment scheme they are promoting.

-Watch our podcast about social networking sites to get a better idea of fraudsters can use the social web to run a successful affinity scheme.
+Watch our podcast about social networking sites to get a better idea of how fraudsters can use the social media to run a successful affinity scheme.

 Covering it up

 Once a scam takes root in a group or family setting, it’s difficult for authorities to uncover it.
 People don’t want to lose their money, nor do they want to report one of their own to authorities.
 Instead, they try to work things out as a group, which warns the fraudster that it is time to wrap up the scheme and move on.

 Recognize, Reject and Report Investment Fraud

 Securities regulators and other authorities cannot act without the cooperation of victims.
 Fraudsters understand and exploit this reluctance to report.